Wildlife Program report: Aug. 16-31, 2024

 Private Lands Hunter Access Program: Private Lands Biologist Braaten replaced hunter access signs burned by wildfire for landowners in Douglas County.
 Braaten continues to maintain and update hunter access contracts, mapping and signs.

-Photo of an old Hunter Access sign, very dirty and illegible.
+An old Hunter Access sign, very dirty and illegible.

 Photo by WDFW